hi-im-phillip/spring-cert-prep/README.md

 - @ContextConfiguration#classes
 - @AutoConfigure annotations

-@Auto configure allows you to configure specific environment and tools for testing, for example @AutoConfigureMockMvc will configure Mock Mvc that can be used for Controllers testing
+@AutoConfigure allows you to configure specific environment and tools for testing, for example @AutoConfigureMockMvc will configure Mock Mvc that can be used for Controllers testing

 ### <span style="color: #99ff99;">40.
 What dependencies does spring-boot-starter-test brings to the classpath?</span>